COAST: Enhancing the Code Debugging Ability of LLMs through Communicative Agent Based Data Synthesis: Evaluation Results

 \section{Evaluation Results}

-In this section, we benchmark LLMs on \benchmark and evaluate the overall performance of NeuDebugger.
-Then we conduct ablation studies and discuss the influence of different SFT data amounts on the model performance.
-The next experiment explores the effectiveness of NeuDebugger in handling the problems of different code error types.
-Finally, case studies are presented.
+In this section, we first show the performance of various LLMs on \benchmark and also conduct ablation studies to investigate the effectiveness of NeuDebugger models.
+Then the effectiveness of NeuDebugger models is evaluated in addressing different types of code errors.
+Finally, some case studies are provided in the Appendix~\ref{sec:appendix:case_studies}.